Whitney Duncan

 Whitney Duncan (born August 3, 1984) is an American country music singer and songwriter.
 She finished as the fifth place finalist on the fifth season of Nashville Star.
 She has released one studio album and has charted on the U.S. Hot Country Songs chart with "When I Said I Would" and "Skinny Dippin'," as well as a Christmas single and guest appearance on a Kenny Rogers single which was released before her Nashville Star appearance.
 In the fall of 2011, Duncan competed on the 23rd season of Survivor, Survivor: South Pacific, where she ultimately finished in 9th place, becoming the fourth member of the jury.
 In the fall of 2014, Duncan and her then-fiancé, fellow Survivor: South Pacific castaway Keith Tollefson, competed together on the 25th season of The Amazing Race, where they placed in 8th place.

 Early life

 Duncan was born on August 3, 1984, in Scotts Hill, Tennessee, a town consisting of only 900 people.
 Her father is a state environmentalist and her mother is a schoolteacher.
 Her grandfather introduced her to music.

 Duncan began singing at her church, later performing in local talent shows, fairs, and festivals.
 She would also travel to the neighboring states of Kentucky and Missouri to perform at events.
-In her early teens, she began to travel to Nashville to perform at local clubs, including Tootsie's Lounge.
+In her early teens, she began to travel to Nashville to perform at local clubs, including Tootsie's Orchid Lounge.